saurabhsatwani/FlickrAppChallenge/README.md

-Introduction
+_Introduction_
-A Swift Project written in MVVM Architecture which fetches images from Flickr API.
+Swift Project written in MVVM Architecture which fetches images from Flickr API.

-Installation
+_Installation_
 Create an account or grab a new API key from Flickr API Replace the api key in AppService class, set your app key against appKey variable.
 Build and run!

-Dependecies
+_Dependecies_
 To minimize code and highlight the MVVM structure, no third party dependencies were used.

-Project Overview
+_Project Overview

 **Network**
 AppService.swift - Handles the GET Request to Fetch Image object from FlickrAPI.